 This is from the University of Connecticut.

-When researchers at the Neag School of Education asked 25 seventh graders from middle schools across the state of Connecticut to review a website devoted to fictitious endangered species, the Pacific Northwest Tree Octopus.
+When researchers at the NEEG School of Education asked 25 seventh graders from middle schools across the state of Connecticut to review a website devoted to fictitious endangered species, the Pacific Northwest Tree Octopus, the results troubled them.

-All 25 students fell for the Internet hoax about the endangered species, the Pacific Northwest tree octopus.
+All 25 students fell for the internet hoax about the endangered species, the Pacific Northwest Tree Octopus, which, of course, doesn't exist.

-Most struggled when asked to produce proof or even clues that the website was false even after Yukon researchers told them it was false.
+Most struggled when asked to produce proof or even clues that the website was false, even after UConn researchers told them it was false.

 They refused to believe it.

-But I'm telling you, when these people start ginning up against Walmart, when they start all this environmental crisis fear out there, present them with a total hoax about the Pacific Northwest Tree octopus, and even when they're told it's a hoax, I don't believe you.
+Well, now you're sitting in there and you're laughing, but I'm telling you, when these people start ginning up against Walmart, when they start all this environmental crisis fear out there, present them with a total hoax about the Pacific Northwest tree octopus, and even when they're told it's a hoax, I don't believe you.

 This is real.

-These results are cause for serious concern, said the project manager Don Lou, who holds the John and Maria Neag chair in literacy and technology at UConn.
+These results are cause for serious concern, said the project manager, Don Liu, who holds the John and Maria Neeg chair in literacy and technology at UConn.

 It's cause for serious concern here because anyone can publish anything on the internet, and today's students are not prepared to critically evaluate the information they find there.